charles-uno/Bloodlines/04_how_to_play.md

 > Half a day's travel from XXX, the cobblestones end.
 They are replaced by a narrow dirt road, tightly bordered by trees.
 A flickering orange glow is visible not far off the road.
 Oxyehenhuain decides to investigate.
 Tor Byorn Yorgensen lags behind; wary of bandits, he tries to keep Oxye and the horses both in view.

 > Gemma prompts Olga for a Significant Halfling roll to judge whether she's able to approach without making noise.
 > + One success: Oxyehenhuain finds a small clearing.
-Two men sit around a campfire surrounded by wine and ill-gotten jewelry.
+Two men sit around a campfire surrounded byill-gotten wine and jewelry.
 > + Two successes: The men are asleep.
 > + Failure: Oxye encounters an uninhabited campsite, then suddenly finds two men, knives drawn, between her and the horses.